(IMPlementation to Achieve Clinical Transformation) K12, centered at the Adult

 implementation science and outcomes research, and our strong record of postgraduate training in

 a variety of adult and child settings addressing HLBS issues.
 The mixture of

-didactic and experiential training will allow iterative research-to-practice
+didactic and experiential training allows iterative research-to-practice

 and practice-to-research experiences.